lmschless/epicodus-galacticAgeCalculator/readme.md

   * Spec 3: App calculates your age on Jupiter.
     + Input: "console.log(firstTest.jupiterAge());"
     + Output: "2"
-  * Spec 3: App calculates your life expectancy on any given planet.
+  * Spec 4: App calculates your life expectancy on any given planet.
     + Input: "console.log(firstTest.lifeExpectancy('jupiter'));"
-    + Output: "2"
+    + Output: "You have 4.3844856661045535 Jupiter years left to live on Jupiter."

 ## Future Features
-* _Styling, design._
+* _Styling, UI design._

 ## Support and contact details